Skip to content

 On the other hand, companies are more common.
 It can be easier to raise capital because much of corporate finance is based on using a company’s share capital, especially when raising equity finance.
 However, LLPs can still borrow money much the same way companies can.

-In general, if you want the rights and obligations of each partner to be the same, you can easily set this out in the partnership agreement of either an LLP or general partnership.
+In general, if you want the rights and obligations of each partner to be the same, you can easily set this out in the partnership agreement of either an LLP or a general partnership.
 However, achieving the same effect under a company structure requires more steps.

 Key Takeaways

-If you want the rights and obligations of each partner to be the same, you can easily set this out in the partnership agreement of either an LLP or general partnership.
+If you want the rights and obligations of each partner to be the same, you can easily set this out in the partnership agreement of either an LLP or a general partnership.
 Achieving the same effect under a company structure requires more steps.
-Companies do have inherent benefits, particularly regarding the legal and commercial importance of share capital when raising finance.
+Companies do have inherent benefits, particularly in terms of the legal and commercial importance of share capital when raising finance.
 Neither general partnerships nor LLPs are capable of having share capital.
 Therefore, before entering into a partnership agreement or incorporating a company, you and your business partners should consider obtaining legal advice on which structure and under what terms works best for each of you.

 Frequently Asked Questions